Home Expense Calculator

-Home Ownership Expense Calculatorfor Excel, OpenOffice, and Google Docs
+Home Ownership Expense Calculatorfor Excel and Google Sheets

 How much home can I afford?
 This spreadsheet helps answer this question by taking into account the mortgage payment (Principal + Interest), property Taxes, and Insurance (PITI) and also maintenance and home improvements.

 If you know what monthly payment you can afford, use the Goal Seek tool to solve for the purchase price of the home!

 10 Strategies for Paying Off Your Mortgage Early